techbloglol/techblog.lol/content/post/getting-started-with-zfs-on-osx.md

 +++
 author = "vmrob"
 date = "2015-11-07T13:16:31-07:00"
 description = "So you've heard of next gen filesystems like ZFS and BTRFS and can't help but to get a little jealous that your simple-minded, consumer filesystem doesn't have newfangled features like copy-on-write, snapshots, de-duplication, and block-level compression.
-Using these features, I was able to halve the storage of my virtual machines saving me over 125 GB.
+Using these features, I was able to halve the storage of my virtual machines saving over 125 GB.
 In this article, I'll show you how to master ZFS on OS X using nothing but your existing Apple hardware." tags = ['zfs', 'osx', 'workflow', 'power user'] title = "Getting started with ZFS on OS X"

 +++

 So you've heard of "next gen" filesystems like [ZFS](https://en.wikipedia.org/wiki/ZFS) and [BTRFS](https://en.wikipedia.org/wiki/Btrfs) and can't help but to get a little jealous that your simple-minded, consumer filesystem doesn't have newfangled features like [copy-on-write](https://en.wikipedia.org/wiki/Copy-on-write), snapshots, de-duplication, and block-level compression.
-Using these features, I was able to halve the storage of my virtual machines saving me over 125 GB.
+Using these features, I was able to halve the storage of my virtual machines saving over 125 GB.
 In this article, I'll show you how to master ZFS on OS X using nothing but your existing Apple hardware.

 # Disclaimer

 In my personal experience, ZFS on OS X is still somewhat buggy.
-I've never lost any data, but the occasional virtual filesystem (vfs) deadlock isn't too uncommon and when that happens, the only thing you can really do is shut down the computer.
-When the vfs locks up, everything that uses it, including just about all of your user-level programs, will block on vfs calls indefinitely.
+I've never lost any data, but the occasional virtual filesystem (vfs) deadlock isn't _too_ uncommon and when that happens, the only thing you can really do is power off the machine.
+When the vfs does lock up, everything that uses it (which is almost everything involving file io) will block on vfs calls indefinitely.
 Your computer will appear to function but then the beach ball of death will silently take over everything.

 <center title="Copyright Allie Brosh -- http://hyperboleandahalf.blogspot.com/2010/05/sneaky-hate-spiral.html">![Copyright Allie Brosh -- http://hyperboleandahalf.blogspot.com/2010/05/sneaky-hate-spiral.html](images/you-must-wait.png)</center>

-The maintainers over at the [OpenZFS on OS X project](https://github.com/openzfsonosx/zfs) are quite helpful and would love your stack traces and spindumps if you ever do encounter a problem.
-With any luck, my continued communication with them will resolve these specific issues.
+The maintainers over at the [OpenZFS on OS X project](https://github.com/openzfsonosx/zfs) are quite helpful and would love your stack traces and spindumps if you ever do encounter a problem and, with any luck, my continued communication with them will resolve some of these specific issues.

 That said, my desire to stuff as much data as I can into my ssd outweighs the desire for a 100% stable system.
 As I mentioned before, I saved over 125 GB with compression alone, and that has saved me hours of time trying to perform triage on files for my ever-decreasing storage.